- Tests For Tuberculosis

-- The tuberculosis skin test is also known as the tuberculin test or PPD test.
+- The tuberculosis skin test is another name for the tuberculin test or PPD test.

-- The PPD test is used to determine if someone has developed an immune response to the bacterium that causes tuberculosis (TB).
+- The PPD test determines if someone has developed an immune response to the bacterium that causes tuberculosis (TB).

-- The standard recommended tuberculin test is the Mantoux test, which is administered by injecting a 0.1 mL volume containing 5 TU (tuberculin units) PPD into the top layers of skin of the forearm.
+- The standard recommended tuberculin test is the Mantoux test, which is administered by injecting a 0.1 mL of liquid containing 5 TU (tuberculin units) PPD (purified protein derivative) into the top layers of skin of the forearm.

-- Skin tests should be read 48-72 hours after the injection.
+- Doctors should read skin tests 48-72 hours after the injection.

 - The basis of the reading of the skin test is the presence or absence and the amount of induration (localized swelling).

 - A negative test does not always mean that a person is free of tuberculosis.